 The situation of the Thar Desert has become critical for many rural farmers as they struggle with poverty and malnourishment.
-Overall, India is home to approximately half of those living with hunger worldwide.
+In 2015 India ranked number one in the United Nation's World Hunger List being home to approximately half of those living with hunger worldwide.
 The arid climate and unpredictable droughts make food security a serious challenge for subsistence farmers.

 In spite of water shortages, over 82% of the population living in the Thar claim agriculture as their primary occupation.
 Crops generally include bajra (pearl millet), moong (green gram), moth (moth bean), guar (cluster bean) and til (sesame).